jest-community/eslint-plugin-jest/docs/rules/valid-expect.md

 🔧 This rule is automatically fixable by the
 [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).

+Note: Test function will be fixed if it is async and does not have await in the async assertion.

 <!-- end auto-generated rule header -->

 Ensure `expect()` is called with a single argument and there is an actual